 Prior to Point Made Films and Point Made Learning, Deionna worked as an art director/copywriter and associate creative director at Leo Burnett and as a creative director/vice president at McCann-Erickson.

 Director of Sales

 Laura is the director of sales for Point Made Learning.
 In this role, she uses her creativity and passion for the arts to build community and partnerships with all of Point Made’s future and current clients.

-Laura studied Political Science and then attended law school where her commitment to inclusion and diversity advocacy through her work with several non-profit law firms.
+Laura studied Political Science and then attended law school where her commitment to inclusion and diversity advocacy grew through her work with several non-profit law firms.
 After law school, she worked as a National Sales & Marketing Director for a legal company and later joined Point Made Learning.
 Laura enjoys singing, writing songs, and playing her acoustic guitar.